graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

 }

 dependencies {
-	// The graphql-java-runtime module agregates all dependencies for the generated code, including the plugin runtime
+	// The graphql-java-runtime module aggregates all dependencies for the generated code, including the plugin runtime
-	// CAUTION: this version should be exactly the same as the graphql-gradle-plugin's version implementation 'com.graphql-java-generator:graphql-java-server-dependencies:${graphQLPluginVersion}'
+	// CAUTION: this version should be exactly the same as the graphql-gradle-plugin's version implementation 'com.graphql-java-generator:graphql-java-server-dependencies:${graphQLPluginVersion}' ...
-	implementation 'com.github.dozermapper:dozer-core:6.5.0'
-	implementation 'io.reactivex.rxjava2:rxjava:2.2.19'

-	// The Spring Boot version should be the same as the Spring Boot version of the graphql-gradle-plugin implementation('org.springframework.boot:spring-boot-starter-data-jpa:2.4.4')

-	runtimeOnly 'com.graphql-java-kickstart:graphiql-spring-boot-starter:6.0.1'
-	runtimeOnly 'com.h2database:h2:2.1.210'
 }

 // The line below makes the GraphQL plugin be executed before Java compiles, so that all sources are generated on time